HIV and HIV Tests

 - use new needles and other drug-injecting equipment every time you inject;

-- use only properly sterilized equipment for tattooing; and
+- use only properly sterilized equipment for tattooing or other body art; and

 - if you are sharing sex toys, use a new condom for each person.